Complaints and Disputes

 Housing Management policy

-This policy supersedes Complaints Policy 3 Oct 1989; Harassment Policy and the Personal Disputes Policy, 1 February 1987 (revised Jan 1990); and Complaints Policy March 2007.
-Agreed GM August 2015.
+It supersedes Complaints Policy 3 Oct 1989; Harassment Policy and the Personal Disputes Policy, 1 February 1987 (revised Jan 1990); Complaints Policy March 2007; Complaints Policy August 2015 (current version)

 Complaints and Disputes pdf